A posteriori error estimates for the Lindblad master equation: Conclusion

 In this article, we provided \textit{a posteriori} computable error bounds for the space-truncation error and/or time discretization.
 We have demonstrated numerically the efficiency of our approach for a large class of problems involving bosonic modes.

 Several promising avenues for future research are worth pursuing:

 \begin{enumerate} \item In \cref{sec_ex2}, we have demonstrated how space estimates can be applied to various operators related to unitary operators.
 Extending these methods to other types of systems with different dissipators would be a valuable next step. \item We have not addressed the proof of convergence of the approximations toward the solution $(\boldsymbol{\rho}_t)_{t\geq 0}$ in this work.
-This problem has been initiated in \cite{robinTimeDiscretization} for time discretization with unbounded operators and is currently a work in progress for space discretization. \item A powerful property that would be beneficial to prove with \textit{a posteriori} error bounds is an efficiency result.
+This problem has been initiated for time discretization with unbounded operators in \cite{robin2025unconditionallystabletimediscretization} and in \cite{robin2025convergenceanalysisgalerkinapproximations} for space discretization, but space-time discretization remains an open question. \item A powerful property that would be beneficial to prove with \textit{a posteriori} error bounds is an efficiency result.
 Specifically, while we know that the error is smaller than the estimate, it would be advantageous to prove the existence of a constant such that the estimate is controlled by this constant times the error.
 Although such a property may not hold universally, identifying verifiable criteria that ensure its validity would be a significant advancement. \item We believe that maintaining and extending the library \textsc{dynamiqs\_adaptive} (see \cref{sub_sec:dynamiqs_adaptive}) should be a valuable asset for the community.
-Several improvement, both on the numerical and algorithmic side could be implemented.
-In particuler, general support of the space-time estimates would be very interesting. \item In this article, we have restricted ourselves to linear approximations for space discretization, specifically using a Hilbert space $\xH_N$.
+Several improvements, both on the numerical and algorithmic side could be implemented.
+In particular, general support of the space-time estimates would be very interesting. \item In this article, we have restricted ourselves to linear approximations for space discretization, specifically using a Hilbert space $\xH_N$.
 Many recent works, however, consider non-linear approximations, such as low-rank approximations, tensor networks, and many others.
 These settings are fundamentally different as they do not yield a Lindblad equation on the approximation manifold.
 Nevertheless, investigating \textit{a posteriori} error estimates in these contexts would be extremely interesting and could provide valuable insights. \item Another worth considering extension is the stochastic unraveling of the Lindblad master equation.
 In this case, providing either strong or weak \textit{a posteriori} estimates on the truncation and/or time discretization errors has not been explored yet. \end{enumerate}

 \paragraph{Acknowledgements}

 The authors would like to express their gratitude to Alexandre Ern and Claude Le Bris for their invaluable and fruitful discussions.
 Additionally, we extend our thanks to Ronan Gautier, Pierre Guilmin, Mazyar Mirrahimi, Alexandru Petrescu, Alain Sarlette, Lev-Arcady Sellem, and Antoine Tilloy for their insightful feedback.